 Finally, as you live the lifestyle of Jesus—fishing for men and making disciples—He has made you an incredible promise.
 Based upon the authority of His last words in the Great Commission, you can know for certain that His power, provisions, and, most importantly, His presence will be your guide every step of the way!

 The Essential Elements in the Process

+Key Passage

 Matthew 28:18-20

-Then Jesus came up and said to them, “All authority in heaven and on earth has been given to me.
-Therefore go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to obey everything I have commanded you.
-And remember, I am with you always, to the end of the age.”

 Introduction